Mahjong solitaire: Computer game history

-Activision released Shanghai in 1986 for the IBM Personal Computer, Commodore Amiga, Macintosh, Atari ST and Apple IIgs.
-The Macintosh version was created by Brodie Lockard, and the Apple IIGS version was ported from the Macintosh by Ivan Manley with Brad Fregger as the producer.
+Activision released Shanghai in 1986 for the IBM Personal Computer, Commodore Amiga, Macintosh, Atari ST and Apple IIgs, which they marketed it as based on a centuries-old Chinese game called "the Turtle", though Lockard never made this claim himself.
+The Macintosh version was implemented by Lockard, and the Apple IIGS version was ported from the Macintosh by Ivan Manley with Brad Fregger as the producer.
 Around 10 million copies were sold.
 The game has since been ported to many different platforms.
 The name "Shanghai" was trademarked by Activision.

 As the game is based on mahjong tiles, some confusion arose with the 4-player mahjong game.
 Although the name mahjong solitaire is widely used, other names include The Turtle, Shanghai Solitaire, Taipei, and Kyodai.

 A version of this game was also included in the Microsoft Entertainment Pack for Windows 3.x in 1990 under the name Taipei.
 It was subsequently included in the Best of Windows Entertainment Pack.
-Premium editions of the Windows Vista operating system and Windows 7 include a version of the game known as Mahjong Titans.
+Premium editions of the Windows Vista and Windows 7 operating systems include a version of the game known as Mahjong Titans.

 Mahjong solitaire was adapted into several puzzle video games such as Mahjong Trails, listed as one of the top-grossing games on Facebook.

 Mahjong Solitaire was added to Clubhouse Games: 51 Worldwide Classics for Nintendo Switch.
 It includes a two-player version.